MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 After downloading the file, run the self-extracting executable file, which contains the Office Deployment Tool executable (setup.exe).

-You’ll need to create a configuration.xml file that defines the installation settings, such as which preview products and languages to install, which architecture (32-bit or 64-bit) to use, and where to install and update the preview products from.
+You need to create a configuration.xml file that defines the installation settings, such as which preview products and languages to install, which architecture (32-bit or 64-bit) to use, and where to install and update the preview products from.

 For more information about using the Office Deployment Tool and the settings available for your configuration.xml file, see the following articles: